TBA | ENROL NOW

 - Housing specialists

-The course is delivered online via Zoom, 2 consecutive half days from 9.30am – 12.30pm.
+The course is delivered online via Zoom.
 Participants will also receive an infographic for their workplace outlining practical information and processes related to hoarding and squalor.